nullbitsco/docs/tidbit/build_guide_en.md

 ## 16. <a name="firmware_flashing"></a> Flash firmware using QMK toolbox

-Download either a precompiled binary (only if using a Pro Micro or BIT-C) or the QMK source files from [GitHub](https://github.com/nullbitsco/firmware).
-Using [QMK Toolbox](https://qmk.fm/toolbox/), flash the firmware onto the keyboard.
-For more information, follow the [Firmware flashing guide](https://github.com/nullbitsco/docs/blob/main/firmware/firmware_flashing.md)

-If using VIA, download the json file [here](https://raw.githubusercontent.com/the-via/keyboards/ea11ec0ed3afae3feaa4f745ecf20ffab0be59a9/src/nullbitsco/tidbit.json).
-Click "Raw."
-Download the file by right clicking and selecing "Save as..."
+Follow the [Firmware flashing guide](https://github.com/nullbitsco/docs/blob/main/firmware/firmware_flashing.md) to flash the board's firmware.
+Note that the firmware files and flashing process differ between Pro Micro/Bit-C (AVR) and Bit-C PRO (RP2040)!

 ## 17. Enjoy!